Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Introduction

 We will prove later that the map $F:M \to \R^2$ determined by (\ref{eq:moment_map}) is the momentum map for an integrable system, which means that its components $J$ and $H$ Poisson-commute and that the associated Hamiltonian vector fields $X_J, X_H$ are almost everywhere linearly independent.

 \begin{dfn} An integrable system $F= (J,H): M \to \R^2$ on a connected four-dimensional symplectic manifold $(M,\omega)$ is said to be \strong{semitoric} if $J$ is proper and is the momentum map for an effective Hamiltonian circle action and $F$ has only non-degenerate singularities with no hyperbolic component (if only this last property is satisfied, the system is said to be \strong{almost toric}).
-A semitoric integrable system is said to be \strong{simple} if for every critical value $c$ of $F$ of focus-focus type, there is a unique critical point on the fiber $F^{-1}(c)$.
+A semitoric integrable system is said to be \strong{simple} if there is at most one focus-focus point in each fiber of $J$. \end{dfn}